-For each third-year review, the candidate will submit a dossier to their Promotion Unit Head, including a statement of Major Accomplishments (two-page maximum), a statement of teaching philosophy (three page maximum), a curriculum vita (eight page maximum), and evidence of teaching effectiveness (ten page maximum).
+For each third-year review, the candidate will submit a dossier to their Promotion Unit Head, including a statement of Major Accomplishments (two page maximum), a statement of teaching philosophy (five page maximum), a curriculum vita (ten page maximum), and evidence of teaching effectiveness (ten page maximum).
 The candidate's Unit Head will supply to the Chair of the Third-Year Review Committee the list of responsibilities and expectations as specified in the Offer Letter and any addendums to the Offer Letter covering the period under consideration (reflecting allocation of effort) and the materials submitted by the candidate.
 Further evidence may be requested by the committee.

 The third-year review committee will report its findings to the Unit, and the eligible faculty, including the Unit Head, will vote to recommend whether progress toward promotion and reappointment is sufficient.
-A quorum (at least two thirds of the eligible faculty, including non-tenure track faculty, as listed in Section 3) should be present for this vote.
+A quorum (at least two thirds of the eligible faculty, including nontenure track faculty, as listed in Section 3) should be present for this vote.
 The Unit head is not obligated to reveal their vote.
 The committee will then report its recommendation, along with the vote to the Unit Head.
 The Unit Head will provide the faculty member under review with a written report regarding their progress toward promotion and/or reappointment.
 The faculty member will sign a statement to the effect that they have been apprised of the content of the third-year review.
 The faculty member may reply in writing to the report within 10 working days and any reply becomes part of the report.
 Within 5 working days from the faculty member's reply, the PTU head will acknowledge in writing receipt of the response, noting changes, if any, in the third-year review made because of the faculty member's written reply.
 This acknowledgement will become a part of the official records and is not subject to discretionary review.

 If the performance in any of the faculty member's assigned areas of effort is judged to be not successful, the faculty member must be provided with a Performance Remediation Plan (PRP).
 The PTU head will develop the PRP in consultation with the faculty member with feedback from the third-year review committee.
+The PRP's goals or outcomes must be reasonable, achievable within the time frame, and reflect the essential duties of the faculty member and remediation cannot be required of a faculty member outside of the contract period.
 The PRP must be approved by the Dean.
 The faculty member will have one year to accomplish the goals/outcomes of the PRP.
 This will become part of the official personnel records.